Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Abstract

 \section{Abstract}

-We derive an explicit formula for the asymptotic slope of the Aubin-Yau functional along Bergman geodesics.
-The result gives a way to check directly whether a projective variety is Chow-Mumford stable.
+We derive an explicit formula for the asymptotic slope of the Aubin-Yau functional along a Bergman geodesic on a surface of complex dimension 2, extending the work of Phong-Sturm \cite{PSMab} on Riemann surfaces.
+This is equivalent to an explicit calculation of the Donaldson-Futaki invariant of a test configuration.
+The slope is given as a rational linear combination of period integrals of rational functions that sum to a rational number.
+The result gives a way to check directly whether a two dimensional projective variety is $K$-stable.